Aid effectiveness: Reducing the accountability of governments

-The tying of aid
+Tying of aid

 Tied aid is defined as project aid contracted by source to private firms in the donor country.
 It refers to aid tied to goods and services supplied exclusively by donor country businesses or agencies.
 Tied aid increases the cost of assistance and has the tendency of making donors to focus more on the commercial advancement of their countries than what developing countries need.
 There are many ways aid can be designed to pursue the commercial objectives of donors.
-One of such pervasive means is by insisting on donor country products.
+One means is by insisting on donor country products.

 Others have argued that tying aid to donor-country products is common sense; it is a strategic use of aid to promote donor country's business or exports.
-It is further argued that tied aid - if well designed and effectively managed - would not necessarily compromise the quality as well as the effectiveness of aid.
+It is further argued that tied aid – if well designed and effectively managed – would not necessarily compromise the quality as well as the effectiveness of aid.
 However, this argument would hold particularly for programme aid, where aid is tied to a specific projects or policies and where there is little or no commercial interest.
 It must be emphasized, however, that commercial interest and aid effectiveness are two different things, and it would be difficult to pursue commercial interest without compromising aid effectiveness.
 Thus, the idea of maximizing development should be separated from the notion of pursuing commercial interest.
 Tied aid improves donors export performance, creates business for local companies and jobs.
 It also helps to expose firms, which have not had any international experience on the global market to do so.